NicolasDouillet/mesh_processing_toolbox/description_read_me.txt

-Please first check the doc tab on the right to get some relevant and functional examples of this toobox functions.
+Please first check the doc tab on the right to get some relevant and use examples of this toobox functions.

 Please don'tforget ta rate if this code helped you.
 Thanks ! ;-)